 In 1968, here was arranged the first floodlit ski slope in Romania.
 The slope is 600 meters long and is functional to this day.
 You can’t compare it with Poiana Brasov, but it’s in a quiet area away from the crowded big winter resorts.

-From Sirnea village it’s also possible to go trekking on easy trails in the Piatra Craiului Mountains.
+From Sirnea village it’s also possible to go hiking on easy trails in the Piatra Craiului Mountains.

 If you want to opt for some easy winter hiking tours, take a look at our active tours in Romania and plan your winter holiday exploring beautiful mountain landscapes and authentic Romanian folklore in the mountain villages.